Benizao1980/Mammal-adaptation-in-Campylobacter-jejuni/README.md

 We used the updated script cfml-maskrc_updated.py, which adds robustness and useful outputs (ID normalization, interval merging, optional ancestral masking, per-isolate masking metrics, optional SVG plotting, and rectangular alignment checks).

+### Masking approach

+- Recombinant tracts were extracted from cfml_core.importation_status.txt
+- Masking was applied to the original core genome alignment
+- By default, only extant recombination events were masked (ancestral recombination retained)
+- Masked sites were replaced with N, preserving alignment structure

+This approach removes recent horizontal signal while retaining deep phylogenetic structure.

 Minimal masking run (extant recombination only)
 ```bash